cboppert/advances-financial-ml/Glossary.md

 ## Financial Terms

+*Alpha* - Return over the market as a whole.
+An alpha of 1% means the investments return on the period was 1% greater than the market for the same period.
+*Econometrics* - Application of statistical methods to financial data.
+Such as in Arbitrage Pricing Theory which seeks to relate macroeconomic risk factors to the pricing of financial assets
-*Factor Investing* - The process of investing based on attributes associated with higher returns *Sharpe Ratio* - Divides a portfolio's excess returns by a volatility measure to assess risk-adjusted performance.
+*Factor Investing* - The process of investing based on attributes associated with higher returns *Financial Information eXchange (FIX)* - Real time securities trading protocol *Sharpe Ratio* - Divides a portfolio's excess returns by a volatility measure to assess risk-adjusted performance.
 Mathematically indicates that excess returns over time may be volatility and risk as opposed to skill.

 ## People

+### Finance

 *Discretionary Portfolio Managers (PMs)* - Consume raw news and analyses then use intuition and judgement to make investment decisions.
 Work in silos to ensure firm diversification.
 *Systematic Portfolio Managers (SPMs)* - Follow a particular theory or rationale to make investment decisions

+### Quant Chain

+*Data Curators* - collect, clean, index, store, adjust, and deliver data.
+Experts in market microstructure and data protocols such as FIX